28 November 2020

 "Turkey?" they laughed.
 "What a charming idea!"

-In America, there's nothing more enticing at Thanksgiving than a perfectly roasted juicy turkey, its skin crackling, its meat falling from the bone.
-The turkey is king for a day, and the odor alone that's been wafting throughout the house for hours as it bakes is saliva-inducing.
+In the US, there's nothing more enticing at Thanksgiving than a perfectly roasted juicy turkey, its skin crackling, its meat cascading from the bone.
+Turkey is king for a day, and the odor alone that's been wafting throughout the house for hours as it bakes is saliva-inducing.
 When it's finally placed on the table with a flourish, ready for carving, it's not unusual for grateful diners to break into applause.

 Until recently, no Thanksgiving would be deemed worth its weight in stuffing without it but vegetarians and vegans, whose ranks have swelled to a formidable force, have made the turkey-less Thanksgiving not so uncommon.